List of Madagascar (franchise) characters: Kowalski

-Kowalski is second-in-command and the tallest of the penguins, forming plans for the group and usually taking notes for Skipper.
+Kowalski (voiced by Chris Miller in films and other media, and Jeff Bennett in The Penguins of Madagascar) is second-in-command and the tallest of the penguins, forming plans for the group and usually taking notes for Skipper.
 When Skipper is absent, he takes charge and his rank is First lieutenant.
 He tends to overanalyze situations.
 Often formulating plans for the group, Kowalski is a loyal supporter of his leader, Skipper.

 Rico

-Rico is third-in-command of the penguins.
+Rico (voiced by Jeffrey Katzenberg in Madagascar, Fred Tatasciore in the second video game, John DiMaggio in The Penguins of Madagascar series, Madagascar: Escape 2 Africa and Madagascar 3: Europe's Most Wanted, and Conrad Vernon in Penguins of Madagascar film) is third-in-command of the penguins.
 He's a mute penguin, usually communicating by making unintelligible vocals.
 He is similar in physical features to the other penguins in the movies, but he has a tuft of feathers shaped like a mohawk and a scar of unknown origin on his left cheek in the television series, which makes him easier to distinguish, particularly from Skipper.
 Rico is the greediest and fattest of the penguins (though he's third in the latter compared to Skipper and Private) - he will eat almost anything, and thinks constantly of food.
 Skipper describes him as "a world-class psychopath".

 Rico is the team's weapons expert and his main function is to regurgitate any necessary tools that Skipper may need for a mission.
 His stomach operates as a hammer space, containing items as large or larger than himself, or that weigh much more than common sense would allow, with no ill effect on himself.
 He can swallow and regurgitate almost anything from paperclips and explosives, all the way to a running chainsaw and ground-to-air missile.

 Private

-Private is the youngest and shortest of the penguins.
-Private has been known to be a rather curious penguin and is much nicer and down-to-earth than the others.
+Private (voiced by Christopher Knights in films and video games, and James Patrick Stuart in The Penguins of Madagascar) is the youngest and shortest of the penguins.
+Private speaks with a British accent and has been known to be a rather curious penguin and is much nicer and down-to-earth than the others.
 In a way, he's much more childish, enjoying "Lunacorns" (pony dolls based on a show that teaches good morals and friendship) and often suggesting much nicer plans (such as asking for something instead of breaking into a habitat or simply telling the truth to others).
 He is often called inexperienced by the others.
 He has an addiction to Peanut Butter Winkies, first displayed in "Skorka" and further elaborated on in later episodes.